Back to National Guide

 What Affects the Cost

 • Stump material.
-Concrete stumps are the traditional choice.
-Steel screw piles cost more per unit but are better suited to Adelaide's reactive clay soils because they anchor below the zone of seasonal moisture change.
+Concrete stumps ($400–$700 installed) are the traditional choice.
+Steel screw piles ($500–$1,000 installed) cost more per unit but are increasingly preferred on Adelaide's reactive clay because they anchor below the zone of seasonal moisture change.
+Adjustable galvanised steel posts from brands like LevelMaster (bolted to concrete pads, fully above ground) are another option for accessible subfloors.

 • Crawl space access.
 Adelaide has many low-set homes with limited subfloor clearance.
-Working in a 300mm crawl space takes significantly longer than in a generous 600mm+ space.
+Working in a 300mm crawl space takes significantly longer than in a generous 600mm+ space, potentially adding 30–50% to labour costs.

 • Extent of timber damage.
-A few rotten bearers in one section is a contained job.
-Widespread damage across the subfloor frame, particularly from prolonged moisture or termite activity, multiplies the scope.
+A few rotten bearers ($500–$1,000 per bearer) in one section is a contained job.
+Widespread damage across the subfloor frame, particularly from prolonged moisture retention or termite activity, multiplies the scope substantially.

 Replacing a handful of deteriorated stumps under a raised home with reasonable subfloor access on stable ground sits toward $2,550.
 A full-house restump with bearer and joist replacement, steel screw piles, engineering for reactive soils, and asbestos removal in a low-set home pushes toward $21,250.